isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-admin-rpt/c-work-accts/c-work-accts.md

 ---
 description: Access to and permissions within your Report Portal are controlled using individual user and group accounts.
-seo-description: Access to and permissions within your Report Portal are controlled using individual user and group accounts.
-seo-title: Working with Accounts
 solution: Analytics
 title: Working with Accounts
 topic: Data workbench